1973 Indianapolis 500: Pole Day – Saturday May 12 – Death of Art Pollard

 Pole day dawned sunny with high temperatures in the 70 °F. Brief showers caused officials to turn on the yellow light a few times during the day, but they did not significantly affect the proceedings.
 An enormous crowd estimated at 250,000 arrived, anticipating the first ever 200 mph lap at Indy.
 Practice opened promptly at 9:00 a.m., but was quickly marred by the crash of Art Pollard.
 At 9:37 a.m., Pollard hit the outside wall in turn 1, spun to the inside, then flipped over, coming to a rest in turn two with flames and heavy damage.
 Pollard's injuries were reported to include pulmonary damage due to flame inhalation, third degree burns on both hands, face and neck, a fractured right arm, a fractured leg, and a severe spinal injury.
-He was pronounced dead at Methodist Hospital approximately one hour and three minutes after the crash.
+He was pronounced dead at Methodist Hospital one hour and three minutes after the crash.

 Despite the crash, time trials began on time at 11 a.m.
 Peter Revson was the first driver in the field, with a fast run of 192.606 mph.
 The next car out, Gary Bettenhausen, upped the mark to 195.599 mph, just short of the existing track record.

 At 12:29 p.m., Swede Savage took to the track, and was the first to set records.
 His first lap of 197.152 mph set a one-lap record, and his four-lap speed of 196.582 mph was also a record.
 The result put him tentatively on the pole.

 At 1:37 p.m., Johnny Rutherford took to the track, and electrified the crowd into a frenzy.
 His third lap of 199.071 mph was just 0.21 seconds shy of the elusive 200 mph barrier. his four-lap average of 198.413 mph secured the pole position.